 Notes

-• Use softened butter: Make sure the butter is soft, but not melted.
-Softened butter mixes better with the sugar, giving the cookies a light and fluffy texture.
+- Soften the butter: Make sure the butter is soft but not melted.
+Soft butter mixes better and makes the cookies fluffier.

-• Chill the dough if needed: If the dough feels too soft to handle, refrigerate it for 10-15 minutes.
-This helps the cookies hold their shape while baking.
+- Chill the dough if it’s too soft: If the dough feels sticky, chill it in the fridge for 10-15 minutes.
+This will help the cookies keep their shape.